-This study aims to compare several different treatments that may be useful for patients with COVID-19, or PIMS-TS which is linked to COVID-19.
+This study aims to compare several different treatments that may be useful for patients with influenza pneumonia, COVID-19 or PIMS-TS.
 These treatments have been recommended for testing by the expert panel that advises the Chief Medical Officer in England.
 Some are taken by mouth and some are given into the veins via a cannula.
 Although these treatments show promise, nobody knows if any of them will turn out to be more effective in helping patients recover than the usual standard of care at your hospital (which all patients will receive).

-The treatments, which may be given to children and young people in addition to the usual care at your hospital, are different depending on whether the child/young person has respiratory infection due to current COVID-19 infection or whether they have the PIMS-TS inflammatory condition a few weeks after being exposed to COVID-19: 1.
-For PIMS-TS (the inflammatory condition), treatments include corticosteroids and intravenous immunoglobulin (which is commonly used to treat a similar but different inflammatory condition called Kawasaki disease).
+The treatments, which may be given to children and young people in addition to the usual care at your hospital, are different depending on whether the child/young person has respiratory infection due to current COVID-19 infection and/or influenza pneumonia or whether they have the PIMS-TS inflammatory condition a few weeks after being exposed to COVID-19: